 How to Connect Filters to a Combo Box (Control)

-Step 2: Create the page to be filtered
+Step 2: Create a table to be filtered

 Step 3: Create the control

 ||Go to Insert > Control > Combo box to create the combo box.
 It will appear in the middle of your screen.|